Robert Owen: Textile mills

 In July 1799 Owen and his partners bought the New Lanark mill from David Dale, and Owen became its manager in January 1800.
 Encouraged by his management success in Manchester, Owen hoped to conduct the New Lanark mill on higher principles than purely commercial ones.
 It had been established in 1785 by David Dale and Richard Arkwright.
 Its water power provided by the falls of the River Clyde turned its cotton-spinning operation into one of Britain's largest.
 About 2,000 individuals were involved, 500 of them children brought to the mill at the age of five or six from the poorhouses and charities of Edinburgh and Glasgow.
 Dale, known for his benevolence, treated the children well, but the general condition of New Lanark residents was unsatisfactory, despite efforts by Dale and his son-in-law Owen to improve their workers' lives.

 Many of the workers were from the lowest social levels: theft, drunkenness and other vices were common and education and sanitation neglected.
 Most families lived in one room.
-More respected people rejected the long hours and demoralising drudgery of the mills.
+More respectable people rejected the long hours and demoralising drudgery of the mills.

 Until a series of Truck Acts (1831–1887) required employers to pay their employees in common currency, many operated a truck system, paying workers wholly or in part with tokens that had no monetary value outside the mill owner's "truck shop", which charged high prices for shoddy goods.
 Unlike others, Owen's truck store offered goods at prices only slightly above their wholesale cost, passing on the savings from bulk purchases to his customers and placing alcohol sales under strict supervision.
-These principles became the basis for Britain's Co-operative shops, some of which continue trading in altered forms to this day.
+These principles became the basis for Britain's co-operative shops, some of which continue trading in altered forms to this day.